 (Side note: Have you met your inner asshole yet?
 Fascinating stuff!).

 And can we please lose this newly held ideal that being grumpy on occasion or exuding less than positive energy every dang moment of every dang day is wrong.
-And while I'm on a roll here, taking the opposite stand on every topic isn't original, and playing devils advocate ev-er-y single time isn't interesting, it's exhausting.
+That kind of a mask isn't interesting, it's exhausting.